-1. Lease Acquisition or Original Title Opinion

-In the normal sequence of events, the client acquires oil and gas leases based on an ownership done by a landman or lease broker.
-Subsequently, abstracts are gathered and the client must first be advised whether to honor the money drafts which have been sent for the payment of lease bonuses.
+1. Lease Acquisition or Original Title Opinion.
+The normal sequence of events is that your client has acquired oil and gas leases based on an ownership done by a landman or lease broker.
+Subsequently, abstracts have been gathered and your first advice to the client is whether to honor the money drafts which have been sent for the payment of lease bonuses.
 Normally, the client will ask if there are any "big title problems" connected with a person's interest.
-In answering this question, it is appropriate to take into consideration the amount of acreage involved on a particular lease as well as the degree of the problem involved.
-It is unusual for the landman or lease broker to completely miss the ownership of a potential lessor, but the possibility should always be considered.
-Additionally, the client should be made aware of any encumbrances, liens, or mortgages which affect his lessor's title.
-This is the best time to obtain subordinations of mortgages, affidavits of possession, and tenant disclaimers.
-It is also a good time to inquire as to the status of previous oil and gas leases which may have expired in the absence of production.
-Although there is usually not time to do judicial determinations of death and heirship, probate proceedings, or quiet title suits, this is a good time to determine whether the facts are such that these proceedings could be concluded successfully.
+It is appropriate to take into consideration the amount of acreage involved on a particular lease as well as the degree of the problem involved.
+It is unusual that the landman or lease broker has completely missed the ownership of a potential lessor, but that is always a possibility that must be Additionally, your client should be made aware of considered. any encumbrances, liens, mortgages, etc. which affect his lessor's title.
+This is the best time to obtain subordinations of mortgages, affidavits of possession and tenant disclaimers, as well as inquiring as to whether previous oil and gas leases appear to have expired in the absence of production.
+There is usually not time to do judicial determinations of death and heirship, probate proceedings or quiet title suits.
+However, it is a good time to inquire into the facts as to whether these proceedings are likely to be concluded successfully.

-2. Drilling Opinion

-The lease bonuses have been paid, and the client is now proposing to drill a well.
-The client is also preparing to pool other leasehold owners and unleased mineral owners and to allocate the costs of the well.
-Normally, a pooling application list will be taken from the original title opinion.
-One concern is to advise the client whether all potential owners of the right to drill are included on his list of pooling applicants.
-For purposes of precautionary pooling, it is also advisable to include a list of parties whose interests may be in doubt and unsettled.
-In addition, the client should be interested in the mortgagees of various working interest owners as a consideration for pooling.
+2. Drilling Opinion.
+The lease bonuses have been paid and the client is now proposing to drill a well and is preparing to pool other leasehold owners and unleased mineral owners and to allocate the costs of the well.
+Normally, a pooling application list will be taken from the original title opinion, and one concern is to advise the client if all potential owners of the right to drill are included on his list of pooling applicants.
+For purposes of precautionary pooling, it is also advisable to include a list of parties whose interest may be in doubt and is unsettled.
+In addition, your client should be interested in the mortgagees of various working interest owners as a consideration for pooling.

-It is also important to take into consideration problems involving the ownership of the surface at the proposed well location including easements and rights-of-way.
-The client will also begin providing specific curative materials for the requirements connected with his own interest or that of his lessor.
+It is also important to take into consideration problems involving the ownership of the surface where the proposed well will be located, including easements and rights-of-way.
+Your client will also begin providing specific curative materials for the requirements connected with his own interest or that of his own lessor.